lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/README.md

 - An ingredient must have a name, and names should be unique
 - A dose must have a description, a cocktail and an ingredient, and [cocktail, ingredient] couples should be unique.

-Test your validations with `rake` and with the `rails console` before moving on.

 #### Associations

 - A cocktail has many doses